LanceSanterre/Pitcher-Strikeout-Predictions/README.md

 - pandas
 - selenium
 - scikit-learn
-- ChromeDriver must be installed and in your PATH for web scraping
+- ChromeDriver (installed and available in your PATH)

 Input Format
 ------------